inmatura/aws.inmatura.com/docs/model/instance-segmentation-mask-r-cnn/api.md

-# Object Detection Mask R-CNN model: API
+# Instance segmentation Mask R-CNN model: API

 The model Endpoint accepts an image `Content-Type` of: `image/jpeg` or `image/png`.